What does it mean when skin care products have AHA and BHA in them?

 Although AHA and BHA ingredients usually go hand-in-hand, Rivas says that AHA acids or alpha hydroxy acids are usually lactic, citric, and glycolic acids, which are derived from vegan and non-vegan sources.
-These sorts of acids function as leave-on-exfoliants which work gradually to dissolve the bonds holding dead skin cells together.
-In addition, he says that these acids are very helpful in proving skin texture, tone, and reducing the appearance of fine lines and wrinkles.
+These sorts of acids function as leave-on exfoliants, which work to gradually dissolve the bonds holding dead skin cells together.
+Additionally, he says, these acids are very helpful in improving skin texture and tone, and reducing the appearance of fine lines and wrinkles.

 In contrast, BHA or beta hydroxy acid goes a little further than AHA.